antmendoza/antmendoza.github.io_code/chat_app_with_temporal/backend/README.md

-# Backend for Chat Application using NestJS and Temporal
+# Backend for Chat Application using Temporal

 ## Description

+This application leverages Temporal to manage users and chat messages as long-running workflows

-This project uses Temporal to store user configuration and chat messages.
+It uses Temporal workflows to store user configurations and chat messages.
+Workflows communicate with each other using Temporal's signals.

-It is implemented as two workflows:
+The application it is implemented as two workflows:

 ### User Configuration workflow

-Every user is represented as a Temporal workflow, and we can communicate with it through signals and updates to:
+Every user is represented as a Temporal workflow and stores information such as contacts, chats, and notifications.
-- add a new contact
-- start a chat with another contact
-- notify the user of new messages it stores a reference of the contacts and chate with other users.

 ### Chat workflow
-The chat workflow is a long-running workflow that stores the chat messages between two or more users.
-It is initiated as a child workflow of the User Configuration workflow when the user start a chat with another user.

-It stores the chat messages and notifies the users of new messages.
+Another long-running workflow that stores chat messages between two or more users and notifies them of new messages.

 ## Install dependencies